MDRomanov/ChatAPI/README.md

 # InfoserverChatAPI

-A small chatbot app using the powers of TypeScript and Redux Thunk Don't forget to activate the CORS demo from (https://cors-anywhere.herokuapp.com/).
+A small chatbot app using the powers of TypeScript and Redux Thunk.\
+Don't forget to activate the CORS demo from (https://cors-anywhere.herokuapp.com/).

 ## Getting Started with Create React App